Home How It Helps Meet Kelly Sessions & Pricing Client Stories FAQ Contact Book a Session

 Working with the nervous system directly

-Paying attention to what your body is actually saying
+Paying attention to what the body is actually saying

 Resting for real, not just collapsing

-Falling asleep on the couch with Netflix on isn't rest.
-Your body needs silence sometimes.
+Falling asleep on the couch with the TV on isn't rest.
+The body needs genuine silence sometimes.
 No screens, no input, no decisions.
 Just quiet.
-I started sitting on my porch in the morning for ten minutes before doing anything.
-No phone.
-Just coffee and whatever the birds were doing.
-It sounds almost embarrassingly simple.
-But my nervous system started responding to it within a week.
+Ten minutes in the morning with nothing but coffee and stillness can sound embarrassingly simple, but the nervous system often starts responding to that kind of intentional rest within days.

 Letting someone else hold the space for once